hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 For the Concise Binary Object Representation, CBOR,
 {{Section 8 of -cbor}} in conjunction with {{Appendix G of -cddl}}
 [^abs1-]
-Diagnostic notation is based on JSON, with extensions for representing CBOR constructs such as binary data and tags.
+Diagnostic notation syntax is based on JSON, with extensions for representing CBOR constructs such as binary data and tags.
 [^abs2-]

 [^abs2-]: (Standardizing this together with the actual interchange format does
-    not serve to create another interchange format, but enables the use of a shared diagnostic notation in tools for and documents about CBOR.)
+    not serve to create another interchange format, but enables the use of a shared diagnostic notation in tools for and in documents about CBOR.)

 [^abs3-] {{-cri}}.